• Easy-Link

 An AME is designated by the FAA to perform screening medical exams and to provide the results to the FAA.
 Based on the findings of the exam, the AME is either authorized to issue a medical certificate or is required to defer the certification decision to the FAA for further review.
 The AME's role is limited to conducting the exam and making a certification decisions in accordance with what the FAA has authorized.

-If your case is deferred to the FAA, the resolution process is strictly between you and the FAA.
+If your case is deferred to the FAA and/or if the FAA needs additional information, the resolution process is strictly between you and the FAA.
 AMEs generally have limited involvement in deferred cases, aside from answering basic questions about the process.
 If you require additional assistance beyond this point, a formal engagement—such as an AME Consultation or Case Management service—will be necessary.

 Your Options Moving Forward